-Influenza -- commonly shortened to "flu" -- is an extremely contagious viral disease that appears most frequently in the fall and winter.
-The flu comes on fast and strong, spreading through your upper respiratory tract and sometimes invading your lungs.
+It's a very contagious disease caused by the influenza virus.
+People tend to catch it most often in the fall and winter.
+It comes on fast and strong, spreading through your upper respiratory tract and sometimes invading your lungs.

-Yes, pneumonia is a common and very serious flu complication.
-Pneumonia can occur from direct involvement of the flu virus in the lung or when a bacterial infection develops during the course of the flu.
-Whether viral or bacterial, pneumonia can make you quite ill and may require hospitalization.
+It can happen when the flu virus enters your lung or when you get a bacterial infection during the course of the illness.
+Pneumonia can make you quite ill and may send you to the hospital.

-With pneumonia, you may have chills, fever, chest pains, sweating, cough with green or bloody mucus, increased pulse, and bluish colored lips or nails because of lack of oxygen.
-Other pneumonia symptoms include shortness of breath and sharp pains in the chest when you take a deep breath.
-Sometimes in elderly adults, the only feeling of pneumonia is a pain in the abdomen.
-When a bacterial infection is superimposed on the flu, symptoms may initially improve only to worsen with higher fevers, increased coughing, and the development of a greenish tinge to sputum.
+It can cause chills, fever, chest pains, and sweating.
+You might have a cough with green or bloody mucus.
+You could notice a faster pulse, and your lips or nails might have a bluish tint because of a lack of oxygen.
+Other symptoms include shortness of breath and sharp pains in your chest when you take a deep breath.
+Seniors may only notice a pain in the belly.